highfestiva/scimed-surveyor/README.md

 The shell script runs in infinite loop which sleeps until a couple of minutes past every hour, then looks into the Elasticsearch index to see what hour the latest tweet were registered.
-That is used as a starting-point and each half-hour (`--stride-time 30:00`) since that time is downloaded.
-(The reason I chose half-hours is that Twitter imposes a download limit per period of 100 tweets, and for our current "AI" use 30 minutes is well in range without generating much overhead.)
+That is used as a starting-point and each half-hour, `--stride-time 30:00`, since that time is downloaded.
+(The reason I chose half-hours is that Twitter imposes a download limit per period of 100 tweets, and for our current "AI" search 30 minutes is well in range without generating much overhead.)

 Only Twitter supports incremental Elasticsearch index updates.
 The PubTator load script always deletes the old index before inserting new data.